© Crown copyright 2017

 10. How to complain about an individual who is breaching the terms of a BRO/BRU

-For details of how to complain about an individual who is breaching the terms of a BRO/BRU visit our website.
+For details of how to complain about an individual who is breaching the terms of a BRO/BRU visit GOV.UK and search ‘complain about someone who’s bankrupt’.